wellcraftedapps/meteor-pushwoosh/README.md

 }
 ```

-You can request the token in the Pushwoosh admin panel.
+You can request the "token" in the Pushwoosh admin panel.

 ### Add this to your `mobile-config.js` file